 Uncle Yanco (1967) is a great example of her documentary style.
 In the film, Varda meets her American uncle Yanco, a Greek immigrant, bon vivant, painter of celestial cities.
 Yanco is a quirky character who lives in the “aquatic suburbia” of Sausalito, a floating village in the San Francisco Bay Area.
 The scene of their “first” meeting is played and then re-played, re-staged, from different angles, in different languages, making us very aware of its construction – it’s typical of Varda’s cinema to playfully mix the boundaries between documentary and staging.

-Yanco’s tone when he speaks to the camera, so pure and simple, recalls so much that of Varda herself.
+Yanco’s tone when he speaks to the camera, so genuine and lyrical, recalls so much that of Varda herself.
 This 19-minute film is Varda’s exploration of her roots as well as a great little portrait of America in those years of cultural revolution and social transformation – as all of her American films are, from Mur Murs to her short doc Black Panthers (1968).

 Her entertaining, Varda-esque, trademark documentary style can be found already fully developed within some of her first shorts, the amusing “tourist shorts” that had been commissioned to her by the French Tourism Office, to film the crowded French Riviera (Du côte de la côte, 1958), and the castles in the Loire region (Ô saisons, ô chateau, 1958), where Varda’s curiosity often causes the camera and the narration to wander off its main subject to catch other details in the surroundings – such as the groundskeepers working in the gardens of the property.

 Varda’s way of making cinema was very playful, inventive and always concerned with language, starting by her films’ titles – she loved neologisms (Daguerrèotypes) as much as puns and alliterations – think of Mur Murs, Visages Villages, glaneurs/glaneuse, Le Dites Cariatides.
-The latter (1984) is a delight, from the playful alliteration of its title (in English “the so-called Caryatids”), to the shots of the beautiful female statues and Atlases supporting Parisian buildings accompanied by extracts from Baudelaire’s poems, read by Varda herself.
+The latter (1984) is a delightful, hidden gem – from the playful alliteration of its title (in English “the so-called Caryatids”), to the shots of the beautiful female statues and Atlases supporting Parisian buildings, accompanied by extracts from Baudelaire’s poems, read by Varda herself.